 Avocados should be planted on high ground.
 They need adequate water but need good drainage.
 It is best to build a raised area at least 3’ in diameter and about 1’ high.
 Once you have this raised area, plant in the middle of that area.
 You are forming a bowl within the raised area and planting in that bowl.
 When you are finished planting, the plant will be in a bowl with the graft just above the soil line at the bottom of the bowl.
 Over the course of 18 months to 3 years, soil should be slowly added into the bowl until the graft is completely under ground, which will provide freeze protection.
-I have a few larger, 6 feet tall avocados, 2 years old. $155 each.
+Large avocado trees are sold out till August, 2014

 The trees “will” need to be protected from the cold for two to three years.
 As the tree matures, the green bark on the trunk will begin to turn brown.
 This will indicate the tree should be cold hardy to the temperatures that are listed below.
 When a severe freeze is being forecast, mound additional soil around the trunk of young trees for extra protection.

 Start fertilizing young trees after one year of growth, using a balanced fertilizer such as

 It is also recommended to protect young avocado trees from direct sun for the first year.
 One option is to paint the green trunk and main branches with a whitewash.
 This can be easily made by diluting a white latex paint with an equal part of water and painting it on the trunk and branches, but not the leaves.
 You can also drape them with a shade cloth or light burlap sack over a wooden or PVC frame a foot or two above the tree.
 The trees should begin to bear fruit within 2 – 3 years.